Azure/iotedge/doc/EdgeAgentMetrics.md

 ---|---
-iothub | The hub the device is talking to edge_device | The device id of the current device instance_number | The number of times edgeAgent has been restarted.
+iothub | The hub the device is talking to edge_device | The device id of the current device instance_number | A Guid representing the current runtime.
 On restart, all metrics will be reset.
-This makes it easier to reconcile restarts.
+This Guid makes it easier to reconcile restarts.